datanerds-io/datanerds-io.github.io/_hugo/content/post/WAT-cassandra-1.md

 ![](/img/wat/wat1.jpg)

-# Prepared Statements
+# Be prepared!
+FOREVER!
 Let's take a look at the java driver.
 Initially we connect to the cluster and create a simple test table with two columns.
-The 'id' column being the primary key and an arbitrary text column called 'initial_column'.
+The `id` column being the primary key and an arbitrary text column called `initial_column`.
 ```java
 Cluster cluster = Cluster.builder().addContactPoints("localhost").build();
 Session session = cluster.connect("fun");